 MIAMI BEACH — They were refugees from the North.
 Susan and Bruno.
-They lived in a high-rise apartment building across the street from the beach, a littered beach where all the sagging flesh of the world congregated.
+They lived in a high-rise apartment building across the street from the beach, a littered beach where gorgeous and gross bodies congregated.

 The apartment had two bedrooms, one serving as his writing room, two bathrooms and a long balcony with a view of tropical landscaping nine floors below, and beyond that, Collins Avenue and a string of motels and restaurants; and behind that, the Atlantic Ocean.